Using Your Credit Card is a Loan! STOP BORROWING!

 Credit Card Balances and Minimum Monthly Payments Choking You?

 Using a credit card makes you feel richer than you are.
-Suddenly the extra $5,000 or even $10,000 available is equal to getting a raise.
+Suddenly the extra $10,000 available is equal to getting a raise.
 The average U.S. household carries a monthly balance of $10,000 in credit card debt.
-With an APR of 27%, the average household in paying approximately $3,000 a year in interest to their credit card provider.
+With an APR of 27%, the average U.S. household, is paying approximately $3,000 in interest every year to their credit card provider.

 Credit card companies extend credit, or rather, LOAN you money on the expectation they will be paid back.
 You are borrowing money from the bank or institution that has extended the credit card to you.
 REMEMBER: If you don’t pay it back, the bank wants something in return and it’s in the form of interest.